 “That’s the color!”, cried my mother, and scooping up the cat she sat down in a garden chair with Ginger in her arms.
 Mr Bucco knelt beside them, and looking from his feline model in the chair to his paint cans on the lawn, he mixed the colors until his patroness was satisfied.

-By then Ginger was asleep in my mother’s lap oblivious to the decisive role she had played in our domestic drama.
-But to this day I wonder – were we the only family in the Bronx who painted their house to match the cat?
+By then Ginger was asleep in my mother’s lap, oblivious to the decisive role she had played in our domestic quandary.
+And still I wonder – were we the only family in the Bronx who painted their house to match the cat?

 Dana Susan Lehrman